Guide

 Your tax liability depends on two key factors: tax residence and domicile status.
 These determine not only which rates apply but also which income is taxable.

-Key Concepts
+Key concepts

-Tax Resident — You're tax resident in Malta if you spend more than 183 days per year in Malta, or if Malta is your “centre of vital interests” (where your personal and economic ties are strongest).
+You're tax resident if you spend more than 183 days per year in Malta, or if Malta is your “centre of vital interests”: where your personal and economic ties are strongest.

-Resident & DomiciledTaxed (0–35%)Taxed worldwideTaxed worldwide
+Resident & domiciledTaxed (0–35%)Taxed worldwideTaxed worldwide

-Resident, Not DomiciledTaxed (0–35%)Taxed only if remittedNot taxed (even if remitted)
+Resident, not domiciledTaxed (0–35%)Taxed only if remittedNot taxed (even if remitted)

-Non-ResidentTaxed (0–35%)Not taxedNot taxed
+Non-residentTaxed (0–35%)Not taxedNot taxed

-2025 Income Tax Brackets
+022025 Income Tax Brackets

 Malta has three sets of tax brackets depending on your filing status: Single, Married (joint computation), and Parent.
 The brackets below apply to the 2025 tax year (filed in 2026).

-Single Rates
+Single rates

-Taxable Income (€)RateSubtract (€)
+Taxable income (€)RateSubtract (€)

-0 – 9,1000%
+0 – 9,1000%N/A

 9,101 – 14,50015%1,365